- Moeen Ali: England 'don't know' when all-rounder will be back

-The Caradon Community Network Panel meets quarterly to discuss matters that affect the local area and to progress these by working in partnership with Cornwall Council and its partners, including town and parish councils, the voluntary and community sector, and the police and health services.
-Some of the areas that community networks focus on include anti-social behaviour, economic development, the environment, community planning, regeneration, conservation, community safety, transport and highways issues.
+The St Austell and Mevagissey Community Network Panel meets quarterly to discuss matters that affect the local area and to progress these by working in partnership with Cornwall Council and its partners, including town and parish councils, the voluntary and community sector, and the police and health services.
+Some of the areas that community network focuses on include economic investment, health and wellbeing, deprivation, climate change, community safety and transport and highways issues.

 The meetings are open to the public and all are welcome to attend.

 Read the agenda for the meeting and find out more about the panel on the St Austell and Mevagissey webpage.

 Residents are being encouraged to enjoy the festive season in their local town as Cornwall Council offers free parking on selected days in car parks across Cornwall.

 People will be able to park for free locally on a day selected by their city, town or parish council to support Christmas events, shop locally and enjoy local cafes and restaurants.